mz0121coder/Take-notes/README.md

 # Take-notes

 This is an Express-powered note taking app.
-Users can write a new note by clicking the "+" icon on the top left of the notes page.
+Users can write a new note by clicking the "+" icon on the top right of the notes page.
 From there, they can input a valid title and text, then by clicking the save button, notes will be seen on the left column.
 It is then possible to edit, delete and/or create more notes.